OCC 610: Evolving Professional Seminar

 OCC 784: Mastery

 This course requires the integration of previously acquired knowledge and clinical skills.
-Through case discussion and self-testing, students review the domain and process of occupational therapy practice, incorporating clinical reasoning to inform decisions across the practice continuum.
+Through case discussion and self-testing and reflection, students review the domain and process of occupational therapy practice, incorporating clinical reasoning to inform decisions across the practice continuum.

 Credits: 2